Police Laser: How to Avoid Getting Nailed with a Speeding Ticket

 LIDAR is an acronym for LIght Detection And Ranging.

-A police laser (or lidar) gun emits a highly focused beam of invisible light in the near infrared region of light that is centered at a wavelength of 904nm and is only about 22 inches (56cm) in diameter at 1000 feet (300m).
+A police lidar (i.e., police laser) gun emits a highly focused beam of invisible light in the near infrared region of light that is centered at a wavelength of 904nm and is only about 22 inches (56cm) in diameter at 1000 feet (300m).

 Unlike police radar which directly determines a vehicle’s speed by measuring its doppler shift, police laser-lidar calculates speed by observing the changing amount of time is takes to “see” a series of reflected pulses of light over a discreet period of time.